countable-web/open-source-corporation/developers/DJANGO.rst

 In ``settings.py`` set ``VERSION=os.system('git rev-parse HEAD')``

 This is a wonderful catchall to prevent client cache issues that waste so much time.

 Use LTS Django
 --------------

 Use the long term support version of Django, ideally the latest one available at any given time.

 Read 2 Scoops of Django
 -----------------------

 This book contains a lot of great practices, which we *almost* universally agree with.
-In particular.
+In particular:

 -  Fat models, skinny views.
 Put more logic and code in Model methods, if it's relevant to that model specifically.
 Avoid large amounts of code in views.

 Patterns
 --------